gdrlab/cascaded-sqli-detection/README.md

 It can run on virtual Python environment on Win, Mac or Linux.

 - Download and install the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) environment.
-- Open Mamda Prompt and change current directory to the project folder.
+- Open Mamba Prompt and change current directory to the project folder.
 - (Optional) If you have GPU and want to use it update the yml file to contain "tensorflow-gpu".(this might not work.
 Not tested)
 - Run the following command in the folder, where **rafi-sqli.yml** file resides.
 This will create a new Python environment with the required packages:
     -  ``` mamba env create -f rafi-sqli.yml ```
 - Activate the environment
-    - ``` mamba activate rafi-sql ```
+    - ``` mamba activate rafi-sqli ```
 - Install the following packages:
     - ``` pip install -q -U "tensorflow-text==2.8.*" ```
     - ``` pip install -q tf-models-official==2.7.0 ```